Are Public Wifi Networks Secure? Here’s 5 Tips to Keep You SafeLast Updated by Mackenzie Pringle on September 04, 2019

 How Do Public Wifi Networks Work?

 Public Wifi networks have grown in popularity as businesses realized its value to customers.
 Initially, any establishments offering free Wifi saw an increase in profit.
 People are more likely to stay longer and purchase another coffee or bite to eat where there’s free Wifi, and it’s now an industry standard.
-For a low cost, companies can increase their organic business.
-And, as Wifi routers and as internet plans have become cheaper, more businesses have been able to offer network connections to customers free of charge.

 However, while it sounds like a win-win situation for both consumers and businesses, it’s important to remember that everything tends to come at a price.